drivendevelopment/easy-email-plugin/readme.txt

 = Can I use Easy Email to send mass emails? =
 No. Easy Email is intended only for sending transactional emails (e.g. welcome emails, password resets, order notifications, etc.).
 If you need to send mass emails (such as marketing emails), we recommend using one of the many services that specialize in this.

+= Can I use Easy Email for test sites? =
+No. Easy Email is intended for production site only.

 == Changelog ==